memtrip/SQLKing/README.md

 ####Initialise the database####
 SQLKing will create a database based on the POJOs that are annotated with @Table, when these POJOs are changed or new POJOs are added, the version number argument must be incremented.
+The `SQLProvider` instance that is returned from `SQLInit` must be kept throughout the lifecycle of your application, it is required by the `execute()` and `rx()` methods.
+We recommend you attach inject it as a dependency or attach it to your Application context.
 NOTE: Incrementing the version number will drop and recreate the database.

 ```java